-Part II-"The 21st Century Ford Rouge Factory: Environmental Innovations" PowerPoint 1.
-Before the Ford Rouge Factory was built, how would you describe the land at the site?
+Part II-The 21st Century Ford Rouge Factory: Environmental Innovations PowerPoint Before the Ford Rouge Factory was built, how would you describe the land at the site?
 It was approximately 2,000 acres of undeveloped wetlands.
-2. After 80 years of operation, how had the site and attitudes changed?
+After 80 years of operation, how had the site and attitudes changed?
 After 80 years of manufacturing (including waste disposal), the site had become contaminated.
-Attitudes had changed as people began to understand the environmental impact of these actions.
+Attitudes had changed as people began to understand the environmental impact of these actions. changed as people began to understand the environmental impact of these actions.
 3. Innovations at the Ford Rouge Complex involve ways of better managing the 4.
 The living roof at the Ford Rouge Complex covers 5.
 What are the four layers of the living roof composed of?
 The top layer of the living roof is composed of crushed shale, sand, peat, compost and dolomite.
 The next layer is made of an absorbent fleece.
-The third layer is a porous drainage layer, and the final layer is a plastic mem- brane that prevents water from leaking onto the roof below.
+The third layer is a porous drainage layer, and the final layer is a plastic membrane that prevents water from leaking onto the roof below.
+State that proteins water from foating one the foot solom.
 6. Besides the living roof, what are some other innovations at the Rouge for managing water?
 Porous pavement, wetlands and swales 7.
 How are scientists cleaning up the soil at the Rouge?
-Phytoremediation is the process by which plants and trees are planted to clean up the soil with their root sys- tems.
+Phytoremediation is the process by which plants and trees are planted to clean up the soil with their root systems. tems.
 8. Describe one way that daylight and air are being managed at the Rouge?
+8. Describe one way that daylight and air are being managed at the Rouge?
+8. Describe one way that daylight and air are being managed at the Rouge?
 Examples: air replacement and cooling, large glass monitors (windows) and energy-efficient glass.
+9. Analysis Question-How could innovations like those seen at the Ford Rouge Factory be implemented at your 8.
+Describe one way that daylight and air are being managed at the Rouge?
+Examples: air replacement and cooling, large glass monitors (windows) and energy-efficient glass.
+8. Describe one way that daylight and air are being managed at the Rouge?
+Examples: air replacement and cooling, large glass monitors (windows) and energy-efficient glass.
 9. Analysis Question-How could innovations like those seen at the Ford Rouge Factory be implemented at your home or school?
+8. Describe one way that daylight and air are being managed at the Rouge?
+Examples: air replacement and cooling, large glass monitors (windows) and energy-efficient glass.
+9. Analysis Question-How could innovations like those seen at the Ford Rouge Factory be implemented at your home or school?
 Answers will vary.
-Example: Instead of planting a living roof on your home or school, students could plant a rain garden to filter storm water runoff before it flows into a storm drain or nearby water body.
-Replacing impervious pavement or turf grass with native plants is another way to manage surface runoff at home or school.
+Example: Instead of planting a living roof on your home or school, students could plant a rain

-Lesson 4 | Ford Motor Company- An Innovator in Responsible Manufacturing
+Lesson 4 | Ford Motor Company - An Innovator in Responsible Manufacturing